 This is important.
 Unless you have a class, meeting or other important activities, write your reflection immediately after your class has ended.
 Find a nice and quite place to do this, but of course you could do this in the staff room.
-I found the canteen at my school the most peaceful place to write a reflection (but of course during lesson hours, if you were to do this during break when students run amok while filling in their tummies, it definitely wouldn't work!), though I only went there for this purpose once or twice, which I regret.
+I found the canteen at my school the most peaceful place to write a reflection (but of course during lesson hours, if you were to do this during break when students run amok while filling their tummies, it definitely wouldn't work!), though I only went there for this purpose once or twice, which I regret.
 It's good to have some peace and quiet to mull over things.
 Most importantly, you need to write while the memory is still fresh in your mind.

 What to Write

 Your reflection does not have to be too long.
-If it is, then it's fine but make it is focused, don't ramble on and on about unnecessary things.
+If it is, then it's fine but make it focused, don't ramble on and on about unnecessary things.
 Don't make it too short either.
-Your main focus on:
+Your main focus is on:

 - the weaknesses of your plan- perhaps how something you planned didn't work, or how you forgot to include something in your plan

 - the mistakes that occurred in your lesson

 - strategies on making improvement for future lessons